Unexpected infections in children:

-Unexpected infections in children, 1989-94: In a study of children with Kaposi’s sarcoma, 5 of 26 mothers of HIV-positive children tested HIV-negative.
+In a 1989-1994 study of children with Kaposi’s sarcoma, 5 of 26 mothers of HIV-positive children tested HIV-negative.
 All children were less than 15 years old.
 Source: Zeigler JL, Katongole-Mbidde E. Kaposi’s sarcoma in childhood: an analysis of 100 cases from Uganda and relationship to HIV infection.
 Int J Cancer 1996, 65: 200-203.
 Abstract available at: http://www.ncbi.nlm.nih.gov/pubmed/8567117 (accessed 13 January 2012).

-Unexpected infections in children: A 2004-05 random sample national survey tested adults and children aged 0-5 years for HIV.
-Among all HIV-positive children, an estimated 13% had mothers who tested HIV-negative (7 of 55).
-The study was not able to test all mothers; among HIV-positive children with tested mothers, an estimated 16% of the mothers tested HIV-negative (7 of 44).
+2004-5: A 2004-5 random sample national survey tested adults and children aged 0-5 years for HIV.
+Among 44 HIV-positive children whose mothers were tested, an estimated 16% (7) tested HIV-negative; an estimated 11 HIV-positive children had mothers who were not tested.
 These numbers are calcluated from reported data as follows: out of 364 children with HIV-positive mothers, 10.2% tested HIV-positive; out of 6,671 children with HIV-negative mothers, 0.1% [= 7] were HIV-positive; and from 1,339 children with untested mothers, 0.8% [= 11] were HIV-positive.
 Source: Table 8.13 in: Ministry of Health, Uganda.
 Uganda HIV/AIDS Sero-Behavioural Survey 2004-05.
 Kampala: Ministry of Health 2006.
 Available at: http://www.measuredhs.com/pubs/pdf/AIS2/AIS2.pdf (accessed 5 January 2012).